d-stephenson/d-stephenson.github.io/_posts/2021-04-02-journal-six-dat602.md

 <h4>Aggregated Queries</h4>

-Aggregate functions perform calculations on a set of values to return a single value, these types of functions ignore values that are NULL and are commonly used with the SELECT statement and GROUP BY clause.
+Aggregate functions perform calculations on a set of values to return a single value, these types of functions ignore values that are <code>NULL</code> and are commonly used with the SELECT statement and GROUP BY clause.

 An aggregate query can include the following clauses:

-<code>AVG</code> - Used to return the average of a set of values in a group, ignoring NULL values
+<code>AVG</code> - Used to return the average of a set of values in a group, ignoring <code>NULL</code> values

 <code>COUNT</code> - Returns an <code>int</code> data type value representing the number of items found in a group